tyrjo/portfolio-task-burn-updown/README.md

   target html file
   * src/style: All of the stylesheets saved here will be compiled into the target html file
-  * test/fast: Fast jasmine tests go here.
-There should also be a helper file that is loaded first for creating mocks and doing other shortcuts (fastHelper.js) **Tests should be in a file named <something>-spec.js**
-  * test/slow: Slow jasmine tests go here.
-There should also be a helper file that is loaded first for creating mocks and doing other shortcuts (slowHelper.js) **Tests should be in a file named <something>-spec.js**
   * templates: This is where templates that are used to create the production and debug html files live.
 The advantage of using these templates is that you can configure the behavior of the html around the JS.